 To provide a forum for students to research, write, and present papers about religious subjects from a faithful perspective.

-All full-time BYU undergraduate and graduate students attending BYU-Provo Winter Semester 2022 on campus are invited to submit one paper.
+All full-time BYU undergraduate and graduate students attending BYU-Provo Winter Semester 2023 on campus are invited to submit one single-authored paper.

 Cash Awards for Winning Papers

 Papers submitted must be solely the author’s original work, faith promoting, and must not be submitted to other conferences or journals.
 If accepted, each author should plan on fifteen minutes to present his or her paper.
 Papers may focus on a topic of religious significance including, but not limited to, the following:

 - Religion and family life

 - Teachings of living prophets